octaform/octaform-additional/README.md

-maxsize `(bytes)` | Define the max size of files                      | `maxsize: 50000` minchecked        | Define the minimun of checkboxes checked          | `minchecked: 2` required          | Make that the field be required                   | `required: true` valueNotEquals    | Define one value that shouldn't be equal          | `valueNotEquals: 'Dog'` url               | Require a valid url                               | `url: true` range             | Require a given value range                       | `range: [5, 8]`
+maxsize `(bytes)` | Define the max size of files                      | `maxsize: 50000` minchecked        | Define the minimun of checkboxes checked          | `minchecked: 2` required          | Make that the field be required                   | `required: true` valueEquals       | Require a value to be the same as the predefined  | `valueEquals: 'Dog'` valueNotEquals    | Define one value that shouldn't be equal          | `valueNotEquals: 'Dog'` url               | Require a valid url                               | `url: true` range             | Require a given value range                       | `range: [5, 8]` equalTo           | Requires the field to be the same as another one  | `equalTo: #fieldId`

 ## Demo
 See the validations working on our demo page: https://octaform.github.io/demo